githubofryry/BluetoothSpeakers/index.md

   * Still have yet soldering my PCB (Will be doing this today and on Novemeber 30, 2017)
   * Having a shipping issue with my parts.
 May have to order it somewhere else.

+  Edit 1 ### November 29, 2017
+  After going through a phone call with Adafruit, it seems that they the order was invalid and did not ship my items.
+  So they told me they were going to refund my money and try to pay via paypal this time.
+I will trust them a 2nd time because I only buy the ampilifer there.
+Here is a confirmation email.
+[Image](https://github.com/githubofryry/BluetoothSpeakers/blob/master/documentation/chrome_2017-11-29_00-21-27.png)

 ### October 16, 2017

 Strike is declared.
 Not sure what is going on but I should be getting my PCB board done.